 - Title – the main pin title text you want on your pin image

-- Photos – the images you want to be used in the design
+- Photos – the images you want to use in the design

 - Stock Photos – use photos supplied from Tailwind’s stock image sources